hongyuanjia/eplusr/README.md

 what methods them have.
 You can do that by running `?idf`, `?idf_object`, `?idd` and `?idd_object`.

-Extra vignetts may added in the future.
+Extra vignettes may added in the future.

-Below will show examples of how you can use eplusr to handle EnergyPlus IDF files.

 ### Read and parse

-All IDF reading process starts with `read_idf`.
-An `Idf` object will be returned.
-The model will be printed in a similar style you see in IDFEditor, with an additional heading lines show the `Path`, `Version` of the model.
+All IDF reading process starts with function `read_idf`, which returns an `Idf` object.
+The model will be printed in a similar style you see in IDFEditor, with additional heading lines show the `Path`, `Version` of the model.
 The classes of objects in the model are ordered by group and the number of objects in classes are shown in square bracket.

-All `Energy+.idd` files from EnergyPlus v8.5 to v8.9 have been pre-parsed and stored.
-So you can just ignore the `idd` argument if you are using those versions.
-If not, just pass the path of the `Energy+.idd` file to argument `idd`.
+Parsing an IDF file requires the IDD data of that version, which serves as the schema.
+Usually, when you try to edit an IDF file, the corresponding EnergyPlus is likely to be installed already.
+If that EnergyPlus is installed in standard location (`C:/EnergyPlusVX-X-0` on Windows, `/usr/local/EnergyPlus-X-Y-0` on Linux and `/Applications/EnergyPlus-X-Y-0` on MacOS), eplusr is able to find it and use the `Energy+.idd` file distributed with that release to parse the input IDF file.
+The IDD file will be parsed and an `Idd` object will be created and cached.
+That `Idd` object will be reused whenever parsing IDF files with same version.
+For more details, please see `?use_idd` and `?idd`.

+Sometimes you may just want to edit the model without installing the whole EnergyPlus software.
+You can just download the IDD file of that version using `download_idd` or set `download` to `TRUE` in `use_idd`.

+Now let’s read an IDF file distributed with EnergyPlus 8.8.0.
+As EnergyPlus 8.8.0 has been installed, we can just ignore the `idd` argument.

 ``` r
 model <- read_idf(path = "5Zone_Transformer.idf", idd = NULL)